 Like all Delta Sky Clubs, there are a few ways to get in.
 But no matter which card you have, you need to be flying Delta that day to get in.

 The easiest way is with the Platinum Card from American Express – and not the co-branded Delta version.
 This card opens more lounge doors than any premium credit card on the market.
 So long as you’re flying Delta that day, you can just show your Platinum card, boarding pass, and get in.
 You can bring additional guests, but it will cost you.
-After a recent price increase, each guest now costs $39.
+After a hike in February 2023, each guest now costs $50.

 Click Here to learn more about the Platinum Card from American Express.